 Documents, certificates, letters and notes available at British Embassy Sarajevo.

-The British consulate can provide a range of notarial and documentary services for British nationals in Bosnia and Herzegovina.
+The British Embassy can provide a range of notarial and documentary services for British nationals in Bosnia and Herzegovina.

-Where local notaries can provide services, the British consulate will not provide them.
+Where local notaries can provide services, the British Embassy will not provide them.
 In many cases local notaries or lawyers can provide services more cheaply, quickly and conveniently.

 You must make an appointment for each service that requires your personal attendance.
 Use the links after each service to make an appointment.
 A member of staff will contact you to confirm your appointment.

 Before booking, make sure you have selected the correct service and that the document will be accepted by the relevant authority.
 This could be the local town hall, registry office, tax authorities, immigration office or another authority either in Bosnia and Herzegovina, the UK or a third country.